PNWDrew/onz-pool/README.md

 use this software: "2324852447570841050L" for lisk or "7725849364280821971S" for shift or "AZAXtswaWS4v8eYMzJRjpd5pN3wMBj8Rmk" for ark.

+#MODIFIED FOR LWF BY PNWDREW.
+ALL CREDIT GOES TO DAKK, I COULD NEVER WRITE THIS##

 ## Configuration
 Fork this repo; edit config.json and modify the first lines with your settings: